 Sediment is an integral component of the coastal ecosystem, representing a public good that must be managed to provide for quality of life, natural resource protection, and economic sustainability.
 Sediment imbalances resulting from alteration of the natural environment therefore threaten the viability of the public good and require management to restore the natural balance.
 Coordinated beneficial use of sediment resources within a regional context augments natural processes while simultaneously addressing sediment imbalances.

-Currently, CSMWs main thrust for SMP development is regionally-based RSM strategy plans.
-We are working with regional entities towards implementation of RSM within their jurisdictional area through Coastal RSM Plans or CRSMPs.
-These Plans identify how governance, outreach and technical approaches can support beneficial use of sediment resources within that region without causing environmental degradation or public nuisance.
-CSMW is hosting a series of ‘Implementation Workshops’ in regions where a CRSMP has been completed in order to gain insight from stakeholders on implementation strategies across coastal California.
-Informational documents, computer-based tools (including web browser and associated spatial database) and RSM strategies and Plans are linked to within the column to your right and on our Library page.
+CSMW is involved in a number of Current Activities .
+CSMWs main thrust at this point for SMP development is coastal region-specific RSM strategy plans.
+We are working with various regional entities to identify potential RSM activities within their jurisdictional area through Coastal RSM Plans or CRSMPs, as well as developing follow-up environmental plans, determined by regional stakeholders as most appropriate to facilitate CRSMP options within their region.
+The CRSMPs identify how governance, outreach and technical approaches can support beneficial use of sediment resources within that region without causing environmental degradation or public nuisance.
+CSMW recently hosted a series of SMP Implementation Workshops (Public Outreach) in regions where a CRSMP has been completed in order to gain insight from stakeholders on implementation strategies across coastal California.
+Relevant informational documents, computer-based tools (web browser, associated spatial database and searchable coastal reference database), RSM strategies and environmental plans developed or compiled by CSMW since 2004 are all available on our Library page.

 Information on the various coastal sediment-related programs of CSMW member agencies is available, as are CSMW meeting minutes since 2003.
-Our outreach program has included workshops, development of and mailings to our Public Outreach Contact List, and is part of each Coastal RSM Plan development.
+Our Public Outreach program has included workshops, development of and mailings to our Public Outreach Contact List, and is part of each Coastal RSM Plan development.
 Comments received to date from our public outreach activities can be viewed by workshop/region location.

 We encourage you to contact us.
 Please direct technical issues to the CSMW Project Manager.
 Policy or procedure related questions can be directed to the CSMW co-chairs.
 A questionnaire may assist in identifying your concerns.
 If you would like to be added to our mailing list, please fill out the New Contact form.

-Last modified: 3/7/2016
+Last modified: 9/12/2017